 When most students and parents think of budgeting for university, they think of tuition costs, along with room and board.
-However, it’s important to remember that applying to university itself can come with a hefty price tag, and you should plan for that as well.
+However, it’s important to remember that applying to university itself can come with a hefty price tag!
+Most importantly, remember that you should plan for that as well.
 The college applications may cost significantly less than the tuition of any school you’re applying to, but ignoring the fees can mean difficulties with certain purchases down the road.
 Don’t put your textbooks or a meal plan in jeopardy when budgeting for college applications can put you ahead of the game.

 Not only do standardized tests also have fees, the materials required to prepare for them can rack up the cost.
 Between books with practice tests, classes, and private tutors, doing well on the SAT or ACT can add up.
 Fortunately, there are simple ways to reduce the cost.
 For example, you can save on study materials by checking out test books from the library, or seeing if you can borrow any from your college counselor.

 Additionally, you can use the practice tests in your book to get a sense of where you need the most help.
 This kind of identification will allow you to make the most of a class or a tutor, potentially requiring fewer sessions.
 You can also form a study group with some of your friends to limit your need for classes and tutors as well.

 Make sure to also prepare as thoroughly as possible before taking a test.
 The better you do the first time around, you’ll reduce the chances of needing to take a test again.